 Guest post by local Oahu mom Kate Tekurio

 If so, the Honolulu Zoo is a must-see!
 It’s one of the best things to do on Oahu with kids.
-The zoo is small and easy to get around, plus it has a lot of great features for toddlers and preschoolers.
+The zoo is small and easy to get around, plus it has many great features for toddlers and preschoolers.

-Here’s your ultimate guide to getting the best experience when visiting the Hawaii zoo!
+Here’s your ultimate guide to getting the best experience visiting the Hawaii Zoo!
+With various sections, including a few exotic animals and endangered species, the zoo offers both entertainment and education for young minds.

-You’ll learn about all of these fun activities at this unique zoo that makes it such an amazing family vacation destination in Hawaii.
-Plus, you’ll find out how easy it is to get there from many Waikiki hotels.
+This unique zoo offers fun activities, making it an amazing family vacation destination in Honolulu Hawaii.
+Plus, it is easy to get there from many Waikiki hotels.

-So let’s go over everything you need to know before planning your trip!
-The Honolulu Zoo is one of the top things to do with kids in Oahu!
+So, let’s review everything you need to know before planning your trip!
+The Honolulu Zoo is one of the top things to do with kids in Oahu, offering memorable experiences and a chance to see different animals in a beautiful setting.
+Whether you are a local or a visitor, the Honolulu Zoo promises a day filled with fun and learning for the whole family.

 Honolulu Zoo FAQs